jackyh3447-coder/Numerical-Solvers-CPP/README.md

-# Numerical-Solvers-CPP
+# Numerical-Solvers-CPP+Python
-CPP solvers I developed in class or as personal projects!
+CPP Solvers that I developed on my own or in Numerical Methods class!